silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 And the not-quite-human part is not purely a feeling, which is the detail that stopped me short when I found it.
 Cage, Di Monaco and Newell surveyed 361 non-autistic people and found evidence of dehumanisation towards autistic people - specifically, the denial of the traits regarded as uniquely human. [^2] So an autistic adult who reports not being certain they are fully human is not manufacturing a symptom.
 They are reporting something that is being done to them, and reporting it accurately.

-That distinction runs through the rest of this essay.
+That distinction runs through everything below.
 Most of what looks like an autistic feeling about the world turns out, on inspection, to be an accurate reading of it.

 Umagami and colleagues reviewed 34 studies of loneliness in autistic adults and found it consistently elevated, alongside a set of factors that raise it: anxiety, depression, suicidal ideation, negative experiences and learned helplessness, a lack of autism understanding and acceptance, sensory avoidance, camouflaging, and unemployment. [^3] Read that list again.
 Almost none of those are properties of the autistic person in isolation.
 Most of them describe a relationship between a person and an environment.

 Muris and colleagues put a size on the gap.
-Reviewing the field, they report loneliness in autistic populations at roughly three to four times the rate found in non-autistic comparison groups - and, at the same time, a stronger stated preference for solitude. [^4] They call the combination the **solitude-loneliness paradox**, and I will come back to it, because it is the hinge this whole essay turns on.
+Reviewing the field, they report loneliness in autistic populations at roughly three to four times the rate found in non-autistic comparison groups - and, at the same time, a stronger stated preference for solitude. [^4] They call the combination the **solitude-loneliness paradox**, and I will come back to it, because it is the hinge the whole argument turns on.

 The reason any of this matters is that belonging is not a preference.
 Baumeister and Leary's review established the need to belong as a fundamental human motivation - a drive for frequent, non-aversive contact within a stable, continuing relationship, whose frustration produces measurable harm. [^5] It is a requirement, not a hobby.
 Which means that an autistic adult with an empty calendar is not having their needs met by the emptiness; they are running a deficit in something the nervous system treats as necessary.